BigBoland41/ModTracker/README.md

 ## How to Download
 1. Go to our [releases page](https://github.com/BigBoland41/ModTracker/releases).
 2. Open the assets dropdown on the latest release, and download the installer.
+3. Run the installer, and you should be good!

 Alternatively, you can install the executable directly from the latest action on our [actions page](https://github.com/BigBoland41/ModTracker/actions/workflows/build-test.yml).
 Note that there is currently a bug where the unittest results will be blank.